civetweb/civetweb/README.md

 Where to find the official version?
 -----------------------------------

-End users can download CivetWeb at SourceForge [https://sourceforge.net/projects/civetweb/](https://sourceforge.net/projects/civetweb/)
+End users can download CivetWeb releases at SourceForge [https://sourceforge.net/projects/civetweb/](https://sourceforge.net/projects/civetweb/)

 Developers can contribute to CivetWeb via GitHub